TKJElectronics/Balanduino/README.md

 </br>

-For more information feel free to contact us at <support@tkjelectronics.com>.
+For more information visit the official website: <http://balanduino.net/>, the forum: <http://forum.balanduino.net/> or feel free to contact us at <support@tkjelectronics.com>.